Unique Geometry and Texture from Corresponding Image Patches: Introduction

 The same question is relevant to certain formulations of structure from motion, when an affine covariant region detector~\cite{matas,mikolajczyk} identifies corresponding ``interest points'' between images captured from distinct, orthographic viewpoints.
 In this context, we pursue a characterization of conditions that allow for recovering information about the view directions, even when only a single ``interest point''---as in the top row of Fig.~\ref{fig:teaser}---is shared between views.

-It has been previously claimed that three views are sufficient to recover the correct geometry and flat-texture in general~\cite{lobay2006shape}.
-In this paper we show that in general the actual minimum number of views is four.
-We also characterize the ambiguities that can arise when the image patches are fewer in number or are geometrically degenerate.
+It has been previously claimed that three distinct directions are sufficient to recover the correct geometry and flat-texture in general~\cite{lobay2006shape}.
+In this paper we show that in general the actual minimum number of directions is four.
+We also characterize the ambiguities that can arise when the patches are fewer in number or are geometrically degenerate.

+These results apply to input patches that have already been identified and cropped from images, and that have already been aligned up to translation-free affine transformations, as in the left of Fig.~\ref{fig:teaser}.
+We do not consider the practical aspects of how to obtain such patches from images in this paper, nor do we consider the sensitivity of the uniqueness results with respect to errors in cropping or alignment.
+We comment further on the relation to practice in Section~\ref{sec:limitations}.

-Note that the viewing geometry associated with each image patch has three degrees of freedom: two for the view direction relative to the flat texture's surface normal, and one for the tangent orientation within the texture plane.
+Before proceeding, we note that the viewing geometry associated with each image patch has three degrees of freedom: two for the view direction relative to the flat texture's surface normal, and one for the tangent orientation within the texture plane.
 Given a set of corresponding image patches as in the left of Fig.~\ref{fig:teaser}, one can at best expect to recover the generating tangent orientations relative to an arbitrary coordinate system in the tangent plane.
 This implies recovering the flat texture process up to a rotation of its two spatial dimensions (e.g., a 2D rotation of the textures on the right of Fig.~\ref{fig:teaser}).
-In shape from texture, this orthogonal transform does not affect the surface normal so is inconsequential, and for our purposes we consider any geometry/texture explanation that differs from the veridical one by such a relation to be correct.
+In shape from texture, this 2D orthogonal transform does not affect the surface normal so is inconsequential.
+For our purposes, we consider any geometry/texture explanation that differs from the veridical one by such a relation to be correct.
 In structure from motion, this means that when only one interest point is shared between viewpoints, we can recover the view directions up to a global rotation about the surface normal.